Hyperbolic 3-manifolds with large kissing number: Proof of the main theorem

 \end{lemma}

 \begin{proof} Indeed, the action of $G_i$ in the set of closed geodesics translates to the action of $\Bd$ by conjugation on the conjugacy classes of loxodromic elements of $\Gamma_i$.
 Hence, if the closed geodesic $\gamma_j$ lies in the same orbit of $\gamma_k,$ then $A_j^{m_i+1}=C(A_k^{^{m_i+1}})C^{-1}$ for some $C \in \Bd$.
-However, as we have seen in the proof of Proposition \ref{prop:many_systoles_1}, the matrices $A_j^{m_i+1}$ and $A_k^{m_i+1}$ are pairwise nonconjugated elements in $\Gamma_i$. \end{proof}
+However, as we have seen in the proof of Proposition \ref{prop:many_systoles_1}, the matrices $A_j^{m_i+1}$ and $A_k^{m_i+1}$ are pairwise nonconjugated elements in $\Bd$. \end{proof}

+Note that, since $|\epsilon_{D_{i}}|\rightarrow\infty,$ then $|u_i|\rightarrow\infty$ (see Proposition \ref{Pliniobreak} and Lemma \ref{lemmaforsystole}).
 We will need to compare the volume growth of $M_i$ with the growth of $|u_i|$.
-It will be more convenient to use the notation $\N(u)=u \overline{u}$ as the usual \emph{norm} of an imaginary quadratic number in order to refer to some known results.
+To do so, it will be more convenient to use the notation $\N(u)=u \overline{u}=|u|^2$ as the usual \emph{norm} of an imaginary quadratic number, in order to refer to some known results.

 \begin{lemma} The sequences $\N(u_i)$ and $\vol(M_i)$ are related by

 where $\mu>0$ does not depend on $i$. \end{lemma} \begin{proof} The manifold $M_i$ is a normal covering of $\Bd\backslash\mathbb{H}^3$ with fibers of cardinality $[\SL_2(\Od):\Gamma_i]$.
 Since $\Bd[u_i \Od]$ is a normal subgroup of $\Gamma_i$ of index 2, we have that